Fostering

 Resources

 For the most part fosters are asked only to provide food for their dogs, but this in itself can be expensive.
 You may also find that you need to purchase equipment such as a crate or playpen for your foster dogs.
-Pup Squad can provide equipment and, possibly food.
+Pup Squad can provide equipment, and possibly food.
 Pup Squad will always assist with medical expenses for the pups in our program.

 Ready to Start Fostering?